hut34/gitbookWiki/front-end-hutrelay-api/dialogflow-connection-to-hutrelay.md

 ![](../.gitbook/assets/image%20%2821%29.png)

-On HutRelay, you will have to find:
+On h34 interBot Relay, you will need to specify:

-* A device name
+1. Specify a "Device Name".
-* Paste the JSON service account that you have previously saved
+2. Paste the JSON service account details you have previously saved.
-* A unique invocation for your bot to be called
+3. Enter a unique "Invocation" to allow your bot to be called directly.
-* Metatags separated by a comma to help us sort out the different categories of devices
+4. Enter "Metatags" (separated by a commas) to categorise your bot.